 Ryan nodded, looking a little uncertain.
 “Very fair.”

 “Right, then!”
 Zebadiah Gust clapped his hands together.
-“No point tarrying any longer.
+“No point dragging our feet any longer.
 Let’s begin the timer, shall we?”
 The click as he pressed a button was heard across the room.
 The timer started on the projector, each neon green number twice as tall as I was.
 Ryan ran a hand through his hair, making him look even more disheveled, then stared across the room, looking at every audience member, every trinket on the pedestal, everything except the three upside-down bowls on the table in front of him.

 Gust’s expression had hardened into stone.
 It was the face that had won him worldwide glory and riches.
 It had taken careful preparation and lifelong practice, I’m sure, but it worked.
 I couldn’t read anything in his body language, and looking at Ryan, I was starting to worry that my brother couldn’t, either.

-Ryan, at last, turned towards the cameras.
+Ryan at last turned towards the cameras.
 “I’m not sure his lordship here has told you the real reason I’ve been invited here.”

 Staling spoke up this time, as if Gust was worried that the act of opening his mouth would give something away.
 “Is that really relevant to the test at hand?”